ryanmaxwell/UIActionSheet-Blocks/README.md

 ## Usage

-Add `UIActionSheet+Blocks.h/m` into your project, or `pod 'UIActionSheetBlocks'` using CocoaPods.
+Add `UIActionSheet+Blocks.h/m` into your project, or `pod 'UIActionSheet+Blocks'` using CocoaPods.

 ## Alert Views

-If you’d like similar functionality on UIAlertView too, check out twin-sister [UIAlertViewBlocks](https://github.com/ryanmaxwell/UIAlertViewBlocks).
+If you’d like similar functionality on UIAlertView too, check out twin-sister [UIAlertView+Blocks](https://github.com/ryanmaxwell/UIAlertView-Blocks).